qmk/qmk_firmware/docs/feature_pointing_device.md

 }
 ```

 ### Use custom keys to control auto mouse:
-Custom key records could be created that control the auto mouse feature.
+Custom key records could also be created that control the auto mouse feature.
 The code example below would create a custom key that would toggle the auto mouse feature on and off when pressed while also setting a bool that could be used to disable other code that may turn it on such as the layer code above.

 ```c